 The proposed zone change encourages a diverse range of businesses in Salem because it increases the amount of land that is zoned for mixed use development.
-The MU-II zone allows a broad array of commercial uses outright, including retail sales, offices, and services.
+The MU-II and MU-III zones allow a broad array of commercial uses outright, including retail sales, offices, and services.
 This provides flexibility in how properties can be used, reused, or redeveloped, allowing property owners to better respond to changing market conditions.
 The proposed zone change, therefore, conforms with this goal.